daos-stack/daos/doc/admin/deployment.md

 administrators.
 The security infrastructure is currently under development and will be delivered in DAOS v1.0.
 Initial support for certificates has been added to DAOS and can be disabled either via the command line or in the DAOS server configuration file.
-Currently the easiest way to disable certificate support is to pass the -i flag to daos\_server.
+Currently, the easiest way to disable certificate support is to pass the -i flag to daos\_server.

 ### Server Configuration File